jakoch/jupyter-devbox/README.md

 #### How to run this?

+There are two ways of setting the container up.

+Either by building the container image locally or by fetching the prebuild container image from the Github container registry.

+##### Building the Container Image locally using VSCode

 1. Get the source: clone this repository using git or download the zip
 2. In VSCode open the folder in a container (`Remote Containers: Open Folder in Container`):